Sheng254/BallBoxOdyssey/README.md

 ## How to Play
 1. Navigate the ball within the box by using the arrow keys for movement
-2. Avoid collision with mines, as it will reduce your lives.
+2. Avoid collision with mines, as it will reduce your lives
-3. Collect orange food items to increase your score.
+3. Collect orange food items to increase your score
-4. Once you collect a food item, the position of mines will be relocated within the box.
+4. Once you collect a food item, the position of mines will be relocated within the box
-5. The game ends when you lose all your lives.
+5. The game ends when you lose all your lives

 Please note that this game is not playable on mobile devices.